IleanaGoh/enhanced-erc20-token/README.md

   - EIP-2612 Permit Functionality:
     - Allows off-chain approvals using signed messages via the `permit` function.
-    - Test validates that a spender can be approved through `permit()` without calling `approve()`, and the resulting allowance is correctly updated.
+    - Verifies that a spender can be approved through `permit()` without calling `approve()`, and the resulting allowance is correctly updated.

   - Re-entrancy Protection (`withdraw`):
     - Ensures `withdraw` function resets balances for user's address